Jōetsumyōkō Station

 Jōetsumyōkō Station (上越妙高駅, Jōetsumyōkō-eki) is an interchange railway station in Jōetsu, Niigata, Japan, operated by East Japan Railway Company (JR East), West Japan Railway Company (JR West) and the third-sector railway operator Echigo Tokimeki Railway.
 It opened in March 2015.

 Lines

 Jōetsumyōkō Station is served by the Echigo Tokimeki Railway Myōkō Haneuma Line and the high-speed Hokuriku Shinkansen, which opened for service on 14 March 2015.
 It replaced Wakinoda Station on the Shinetsu Main Line, located approximately 120 m away.
 The journey from Tokyo via the Hokuriku Shinkansen takes 1 hour 48 minutes.
-Only Hakutaka semi-fast Tokyo-to-Kanazawa services stop at Jōetsumyōkō on the Hokuriku Shinkansen.
+Only Hakutaka services stop at Jōetsumyōkō on the Hokuriku Shinkansen.

 Station layout

 The new station consists of two elevated island platforms serving four tracks on the Hokuriku Shinkansen, with a ground-level island platform serving two tracks for the Myōkō Haneuma Line.
 The station has a "Midori no Madoguchi" staffed ticket office and also a "View Plaza" travel agent.